 Using Zinsser products will properly prepare and finish surfaces quickly without costing a fortune, making them ideal for professionals painting walls and ceilings such as changing rooms, and landlords and homeowners redecorating kitchens and bathrooms in houses, pubs and restaurants, and other areas subject to high humidity.

-Zinsser Perma-White, for instance, performs exceptionally in high humidity environments and prevents fungal degradation for a guaranteed 5 years, providing a choice of over 350 colours to help match existing décor or corporate branding.
+Zinsser Perma-White, for instance, performs exceptionally in high humidity environments and prevents fungal degradation for a guaranteed 5 years, providing a choice of over 4,000+ colours from RAL, NCS, and British Standard to help match existing décor or corporate branding.

 Step 1.
 Surface Preparation